It does not matter how great your product or service is, if people do not know your business exists, you’ll have a low chance of being successful.

 For example, OneTrust, the fastest growing private company in the world, did not grow by 48,000% without marketing.

 Despite this however, many people still think that marketing is a myth.
-But if marketing was so simple, then every single business would have no problem getting customers.
+But if it was so simple, then every single business would have no problem getting customers.

 However, that’s not the case.
-Thanks to things like consumer preferences, demand, and this little thing called competition, marketing is vital for every business.
+Thanks to things like consumer preferences, demand, and this little thing called competition, it is vital for every business.

 Not only do you have to create a product that people love, but you also have to create a product that people love more than the alternatives that already exist.